Lets Change our Lifestyle: Grow Food Not Lawns

-One of the most important aspects of having a successful yield is taking into account the current season which you are in.
+One of the most important aspects of having a successful yield is taking into account the current season in which you are in.
 This is because different groups of fruits and vegetables are grown in the different conditions that the seasons provide them with.
 Thus it is important to take into account what forces the weather may bestow upon the crops you are trying to grow.
 Here I will provide a rundown on when to grow specific types of vegetables.

 There are three types of vegetables:

 - intermediate season vegetables

 - warm seasoned vegetables.
 Cold-seasoned vegetables are vegetables which grow best between the temperatures of 10-20 degrees.
 Vegetables in this category include broad beans, broccoli, Brussels sprouts, onions, peas and spinach.
 Intermediate season vegetables grow best at temperatures around 15-25 degrees.
 These thus include beetroot, carrot, parsnip, celery and leeks.
 The final category, warm seasoned vegetables, grow best at temperatures above 20 degrees.
 Vegetables in this category include eggplant, potato, tomatoes and sweetcorn.